Skip to main content

 Benefit #2: The product pipeline is more transparent and reliable

-The release plan is shorter, perhaps covering just the next two cycles rather than the next 12 months.
+The release plan is shorter, perhaps covering just the next two cycles of upcoming releases rather than the next 12 months.
 With this closer focus comes a smaller level of granularity — you understand the details of what needs to be done, how long it will take, and when it will be ready.

 Benefit #3: Higher confidence and better morale among teams